kencormack/pistar-lastqso/README.md

       the script, and the PID of the background task that watches for log activity (daily log rotations and pi-star nightly updates).

-      The fifth line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).

       The sixth line shows a number of counters.
-The letters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors, Warnings, and Restarts since program launch.
+The counters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors, Warnings, and Restarts since program launch.
 Regarding the restarts, expect typically two such events per day... rotation